tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 ### Network Resource Partition Selector {#SliceSelector}

-A router should be able to identify a packet belonging to a Slice-Flow Aggregate before it can apply the associated dataplane forwarding treatment or NRP-PHB.
+A router needs to be able to identify a packet belonging to a Slice- Flow Aggregate before it can apply the associated data plane forwarding treatment or NRP-PHB.
 One or more fields within the packet are used as an NRP Selector to do this.
+There are several possible approaches as follows.

 Overloaded forwarding identifier as NRP Selector:

->  It is possible to assign a different forwarding address (or MPLS forwarding
+>  It is possible to assign a different forwarding address or MPLS forwarding
->  label in case of MPLS network) for each Slice-Flow Aggregate on a specific node
+>  label for each Slice-Flow Aggregate on a specific node
->  in the network. {{?RFC3031}} states in Section 2.1 that: 'Some routers
->  analyze a packet's network layer header not merely to choose the packet's
->  next hop, but also to determine a packet's "precedence" or "class of
->  service"'.
-Assigning a unique forwarding address (or MPLS forwarding label)
->  to each Slice-Flow Aggregate allows Slice-Flow Aggregate packets destined to a node
+>  in the network.
+This allows Slice-Flow Aggregate packets
->  to be distinguished by the destination address (or
+>  destined to a node to be distinguished by the destination address
->  MPLS forwarding label) that is carried in the packet.
+>  or the MPLS forwarding label that is carried in the packet.

-> This approach requires maintaining per Slice-Flow Aggregate state for each destination in the network in both the control and data plane and on each router in the network.
-For example, consider a network slicing provider with a network composed of 'N' nodes, each with 'K' adjacencies to its neighbors.
-Assuming a node can be reached over 'M' different Slice-Flow Aggregates, the node assigns and advertises reachability to 'N' unique forwarding addresses, or MPLS forwarding labels.
-Similarly, each node assigns a unique forwarding address (or MPLS forwarding label) for each of its 'K' adjacencies to enable strict steering over the adjacency for each slice.
-The total number of control and data plane states that need to be stored and programmed in a router's forwarding is (N+K)\*M states.
+>
+>  This approach requires maintaining per Slice-Flow Aggregate state
+>  for each destination in the network in both the control and data
+>  plane and on each router in the network.
+Hence this approach
+>  scales as the multiple of the number of Slice-Flow Aggregates
+>  and the number of adjacencies each node has which is a
-Hence, as 'N', 'K', and 'M' parameters increase, this approach suffers from scalability challenges in both the control and data planes.
+>  scalability challenge in both the control and data planes.

 Overloaded service identifier as NRP Selector:

+>  VPN identifiers can be carried in the IP/MPLS forwarding plane
+>  using a variety of techniques (including MPLS VPN service labels).
-> The VPN service label can be overloaded to act as an NRP Selector to allow VPN packets to be mapped to the Slice-Flow Aggregate.
-In this case, a single VPN service label acting as an NRP Selector needs to be allocated by all Egress PEs of a VPN.
+>  These identifiers can be overloaded to act as NRP Selectors
+>  to allow VPN packets to be mapped to the Slice-Flow Aggregate.
+In
+>  this case, a single VPN identifier acting as an NRP Selector needs
+>  to be allocated by all Egress PEs of a VPN.

-In other cases, a range of VPN service labels can act as an NRP Selector to map VPN traffic to a Slice-Flow Aggregate.
-An example of such deployment is shown in {{bottom-stack}}.
+>  In other cases, a range of VPN identifiers can map to a single NRP
+>  Selector to map traffic from multiple VPNs to a Slice-Flow Aggregate.

 ~~~~
   SR Adj-SID:          NRP Selector (VPN service label) on PE2: 1001